 Cuisine

-English cuisine defines breakfast, fish & chips, and Sunday roasts.
-Spices and flavors brought by foreign influences over time have produced dishes like chicken tikka masala.
+Dishes like fish and chips, breakfast, and Sunday roasts define England food.
+Spices and flavours brought by foreign influences over time have produced dishes like chicken tikka masala.
 The national drink is tea, and English culture is in great part shaped by bars.

 Sport

-Football (soccer) is England's most watched sport as clubs like Manchester United and Liverpool attract fans from all around.
-Additionally, dear in English hearts are cricket, rugby, and tennis.
+Football (soccer) is England's most-watched sport as clubs like Manchester United and Liverpool attract fans from all around.
+Additionally, dear to English hearts are cricket, rugby, and tennis.
 Major athletic events England has hosted are Wimbledon and the Olympics.